-If you are a Dogecoin owner who is looking to conveniently store other cryptos, then Atomic Wallet is a suitable wallet for you.
-In this desktop and mobile wallet, you can store more than 300 cryptos, such as Bitcoin, Ethereum, Stellar Lumens, Ethereum Classic, Monero, Litecoin, and of course, Dogecoin.
+If you are a Dogecoin owner looking to store other cryptos conveniently, then Atomic Wallet is a suitable wallet.
+In this desktop and mobile wallet, you can store more than 500 cryptos, such as Bitcoin, Ethereum, Stellar Lumens, Ethereum Classic, Monero, Litecoin, and of course, Dogecoin.

-The wallet is compatible with most of the main PC operating systems, including Windows-64 bit, macOS, Linux, Ubuntu, Debian, and Fedora.
+The wallet is compatible with most main PC operating systems, including Windows-64 bit, macOS, Linux, Ubuntu, Debian, and Fedora.
 There are also Android and iOS apps for mobile users.

-Another functionality of the wallet includes an instant exchange service that supports buying crypto with fiat by using Visa or Mastercard.
-From the wallet, you can also swap coins between each other.
+Another wallet functionality includes an instant exchange service that supports buying crypto with fiat using Visa or Mastercard.
+From the wallet, you can also swap coins with each other.

 Ledger Nano X is Ledger’s newest hardware wallet model and is regarded as the safest and most secure storage option, but Nano S is just as highly praised and at a more convenient cost.

 The wallet boasts a wide range of security features that all work together to keep coins and private keys from hackers.
-In addition to Dogecoin, the wallet features compatibility with over 1000 different coins and tokens, with native support for 22 of them.
+In addition to Dogecoin, the wallet features compatibility with over 1300 different coins and tokens.

-What’s more, those who own DOGE can exchange the coin into other cryptocurrencies or convert other cryptos into Dogecoin, as there is a built-in exchange feature available for users.
-Due to the fact that Guarda is a non-custodial wallet, the user’s private keys are generated and stored only on his personal device.
-However, customers can be sure of their security of data and funds, as nothing is stored on Guarda’s servers.
+Because Guarda is a non-custodial wallet, the user’s private keys are generated and stored only on his personal device.
+However, customers can be sure of the security of data and funds, as nothing is stored on Guarda’s servers.

 Unlike its previous model, Trezor One, which is also a popular choice, this wallet features a color touch screen.

 The Model T also features a USB-C connector and a MicroSD card slot.
-Even if the MicroSD is not functional at the moment, Trezor intends on using the slot for encrypting data, password management, and signing offline transactions.
-In terms of security, the wallet employs a 12word recovery seed, PIN Code, address verification, password manager, and 2FA.
+Even if the MicroSD is not functional now, Trezor intends to use the slot for encrypting data, password management, and signing offline transactions.
+In terms of security, the wallet employs a 12-word recovery seed, PIN Code, address verification, password manager, and 2FA.

-KeepKey is another hardware wallet we have decided to feature on our list of Dogecoin wallets.
+KeepKey is another hardware wallet that we just had to feature on our list of Dogecoin wallets.
 KeepKey manages the private key generation, private key storage, and the confirmation of outgoing transactions.
 It has a secure interface that allows it to communicate with your computer while keeping the cryptocurrency offline on the device.